Monitoring & Evaluation Challenges & Solutions

 How To Overcome It: Trial and error is the best way to go in such a situation.
 However, you might need to double down your efforts and consult an expert to improve your strategies.
 It might be more expensive in the short term but yield better long-term results.
 Or you could look for organizations that provide training for NGOs.
 If you don’t have the resources for that, there are also free online courses available, one such course is Artemis Academy, which deals with impact measurement-related topics.

 Using Modeled Frameworks

 It is not unheard of to copy the same framework or data strategy as some of the successful NGOs.
 However, many of these frameworks have been tailored to meet the needs of the organization.
-You might not have the same organization format and this could lead to ineffective data processing or false data analysis.
-Also, some of the frameworks are designed for a western world and they might not fit with the eastern sensibilities of your stakeholders or your donors.
+You might not have the same organizational format and this could lead to ineffective data processing or false data analysis.
+Also, some of the frameworks are designed for the western world and they might not fit with the eastern sensibilities of your stakeholders or your donors.

 How To Overcome It: You might want to spend some time delving deeper into the core of your organization and understanding what you aim to achieve.
 You must develop your framework to be congruent with your organization’s goals.
 So it might need some mixing and match with different frameworks as well.

 Involving Stakeholders Effectively

 Many people might be wary of directly involving stakeholders, as unproven M&E projects can be seen as a risk.
 Once the stakeholders find out, it could lead to tension between the various parties, strain your relationship with them and perhaps even limit your funding for future projects.

 How To Overcome It: It is best to have all stakeholders involved and to have some input from them before you implement a project.
 One of the best tips we could give you here is to involve stakeholders in the planning process, & explain to them the objectives and need for M&E.